jmsv/led-matrix-bcd-clock/README.md

-# led-matrix-binary-clock
+# led-matrix-bcd-clock
-A binary clock written in python using the max7219 driver on a Raspberry Pi Zero
+A binary-coded decimal clock written in python using the max7219 driver on a Raspberry Pi Zero